 Lots are sold on a first come, first served basis.
 All books are in very good to like-new condition in hardcover, unless otherwise noted.
 U.S. shipping addresses only.

-The lot also contains a large-scale (27 x 21 cm) paperback edition of The California Missions: A Complete Pictorial History and Visitor's Guide, published in 1993 by the noted historical publishers, Sunset Books.
+A large-scale (27 x 21 cm) paperback edition of The California Missions: A Complete Pictorial History and Visitor's Guide, published in 1993 by the noted historical publishers, Sunset Books.
 The book's 320 pages include copious color and black-and-white photographs and drawings of Padre Serra's 21 famous missions as they were and as they are today.
 The photographs and drawings are accompanied by detailed textual explanations.
 The back of the book includes several indices containing information about the missions.
 The book is in like-new condition.